deco3500-2018/team33/SystemRequirements.md

 1. An app  where the mother shows the availability of her schedule, and on family will luminate to remember calling their grandmas

 1. A secretary application that reminds people if someone contact them and setting calendar for contacting someone.

+1. VR simulation life that people can meet eaxh other in the other world

 ## Diificulties with the ideas